Baltimore sues ATF over gun data denied in public information request

 "Studies have shown that gun stores that sell the most crime guns are also the gun stores that unsurprisingly are violating laws," Lefkowitz said.
 "These are the stores that choose to look the other way in the face of an illegal straw sale."

-Straw sales, when the buyer of a gun lies to a gun store about who the gun is for, are already illegal in Maryland.
-Scott said Baltimore Police, which is already in receipt of data from the ATF, can and does investigate straw purchases.
+Straw sales, when a gun's buyer lies to a gun store about who the gun is for, already are illegal in Maryland.
+Scott said Baltimore Police, which has the ATF data, can and does investigate straw purchases.

 But the city could go further if the mayor's office was allowed to have the information, Scott argued.
 Baltimore's law office could file civil lawsuits against gun stores or gun manufacturers, something the police department cannot do, he said.